Taxotere Lawsuits for Permanent Hair Loss

 That was false.
 Since at least 2005, scientific literature has repeatedly shown that Taxotere causes permanent alopecia.
 Despite all of that scientific evidence, it wasn’t until December 2015 that Sanofi-Aventis updated the prescribing label to say “cases of permanent hair loss have been reported.”
 We do not believe that warning is sufficient, either.

 Hair loss can cause serious mental and emotional harm in patients undergoing chemotherapy.
 Hair loss in general has been shown to cause “loss of self-confidence, low self-esteem and heightened self-consciousness.”
 Alopecia areata, telogen effluvium, and androgenic alopecia have all been shown to cause a substantial drop in psychological quality-of-life measurements, regardless of the severity of the hair loss.
 The effect is even more pronounced in cancer survivors.
 Women with breast cancer have repeatedly identified hair loss as one of the most distressing side effects of breast cancer treatment, affecting anxiety and distress, body image, sexuality, self-esteem, social functioning, and the ability to return to work.
+Even as of Summer 2018, many websites for cancer survivors, like this one, say only that “hair generally starts to regrow soon after treatment is completed” which isn’t true for all patients.

 How Many Taxotere Lawsuits Have Been Filed?